richelbilderbeek/wilson_et_al_pci_rr_review/README.md

  * Converted PDF to txt using [PDF Candy](https://pdfcandy.com/extract-text.html)
  * Added layout elements (such as headers) myself

+## Review

+Verdict: Accepted.

+I have read this pre-registration with much pleasure, without encountering unexpected surprises: the suggested research seems useful and the methods straightforward.

+I did find some minor suggestions and worries, yet nothing to slow down this study.
+Below I list these, formatted as [richelbilderbeek: my comment].
+A better-formatted version can be found at https://github.com/richelbilderbeek/wilson_et_al_pci_rr_review .

+I wish the authors good luck in doing this study!

+Cheers, Richel Bilderbeek

+## Criteria

+> 1A.
+The scientific validity of the research question(s).
+This criterion addresses the extent to which the research question is scientifically justifiable.
+Valid scientific questions usually stem from theory or mathematics, an intended or possible application, or an existing evidence base, and should be defined with sufficient precision as to be answerable through quantitative or qualitative research.
+They should also fall within established ethical norms.
+Note that subjective judgments about the importance, novelty or timeliness of a research question are NOT a relevant criterion at PCI RR and do not form part of this assessment.

+I am convinved that this is a valid research question.

+> 1B.
+The logic, rationale, and plausibility of the proposed hypotheses, as applicable.
+This criterion addresses the coherence and credibility of any a priori hypotheses.
+The inclusion of hypotheses is not required– a Stage 1 RR can instead propose estimation or measurement of phenomena without expecting a specific observation or relationship between variables.
+However, where hypotheses are stated, they should be stated as precisely as possible and follow directly from the research question or theory.
+A Stage 1 RR should also propose a hypothesis that is sufficiently conceivable as to be worthy of investigation.
+The complete evaluation of any preliminary research (and data) in the Stage 1 submission (see Section 2.7) is included within this criterion.

+Not applicable, this is a study that measures aspects of reviews.

+> 1C.
+The soundness and feasibility of the methodology and analysis pipeline (including statistical power analysis or alternative sampling plans where applicable).
+This criterion assesses the validity of the study procedures and analyses, including the presence of critical design features (e.g. internal and external validity, blinding, randomisation, rules for data inclusion and exclusion, suitability of any included pilot data) and the appropriateness of the analysis plan.
+For designs involving inferential statistics and hypothesis-testing, this criterion includes the rigour of the proposed sampling plan, such as a statistical power analysis or Bayesian alternative, and, where applicable, the rationale for defining any statistical priors or the smallest effect size of interest.
+For programmatic RRs (see Section 2.15), this criterion captures the assessment of whether the separate study components are sufficiently robust and substantive to justify separate Stage 2 outputs.

+I am moderately convinced of the soundness and feasibility of the methods in this study.

+I use 'moderately' as I wonder (1) how many reviews there are approximately and (2) how long it approximately takes for a person to do one review.
+I assume this simple calculation has been done, yet I would appreciate to see it in the paper.

+> 1D.
+Whether the clarity and degree of methodological detail is sufficient to closely replicate the proposed study procedures and analysis pipeline and to prevent undisclosed flexibility in the procedures and analyses.
+This criterion assesses the extent to which the Stage 1 protocol contains sufficient detail to be reproducible and ensure protection against research bias, such as analytic overfitting or vague study procedures.
+In general, meeting this requirement will require the method section(s) of a Stage 1 protocol to be significantly longer and more detailed than in a regular manuscript, while also being clearly structured and accessible to readers.
+This criterion also covers the extent to which the protocol specifies precise and exhaustive links between the research question(s), hypotheses (where applicable), sampling plans (where applicable), analysis plans, and contingent interpretation given different outcomes.
+Authors are strongly encouraged to include a design summary table in their Stage 1 protocols that make these links clear (see Section 2.16 for examples).
+Note that in some circumstances, authors may wish to propose a more general analysis plan involving a blinded analyst rather than a precise specification of data analyses.
+Such submissions are acceptable and will meet this criterion provided the blinded analysis procedure is specified in reproducible detail, and provided the blinding procedure itself is sufficiently robust.

+I am convinced that the methods are clear.

+> 1E.
+Whether the authors have considered sufficient outcome-neutral conditions (e.g. absence of floor or ceiling effects; positive controls; other quality checks) for ensuring that the obtained results are able to test the stated hypotheses or answer the stated research question(s).
+This criterion addresses, where applicable, the extent to which the proposal pre-specifies data quality checks that will reveal whether the results are able to answer the research question(s).
+Such tests come in many forms and, depending on the design or subject area, are not always possible or appropriate.
+Where they are proposed they must be pre-specified and “outcome-neutral”, meaning that they are designed prior to knowledge of the results and are independent of the main study hypotheses.
+In experimental studies, such tests often consist of positive controls (also referred to in different fields as “manipulation checks” or tests of “intervention fidelity”).
+In observational studies they might include parallel measurements to replicate an established fact, thus confirming that the design or instrumentation is sufficiently sensitive to detect the existence of the phenomenon that forms the main focus of the research.
+This 1993 study which used the Galileo spacecraft to search for signs of life on Earth provides a signature example of a positive control.

+I am convinced that the outcome is neutral.

 # Umbrella review of ASD animal models: A Stage 1 Registered

+[richelbilderbeek: this is the paper by Wilson et al., converted by PDF Candy to text, then by me to proper markdown.
+I did not do all the formatting: especially the tables in the appendix are left as-is]

 ## Report